Published: October 28, 2020

 In this section, we’ll review the main features an educational or course selling website should have.

-This feature is very important since it’s the first impression of customers when starting using your services.
+This feature is very important since it’s the first impression potential customers get when first using your services.

 Consider having users sign up after you show them your services and all terms & pricing.
-It’ll help you build a trusting relationship with them and make it transparent.
+This can help you build a trusting and transparent relationship with them.

-To make signing up just a quick step but not stress ask users the following:
+To make signing up just a quick and not stressful step, ask users the following:

-One of the best things you can do for both you as a business owner and users is implementing Social Sign Up.
+One of the best things you can do for both yourself as a business owner and your users is implementing Social Sign Up.

 On the one hand, you can use information from their Social Media to increase sales and improve your marketing campaigns by making personalized offers.

-It’s great for targeting and personalizing them since you can get their name, age, location, friends list, etc.
+It’s great for targeting and personalization them since you can get their name, age, location, friends list, etc.